Lee Muthoga speaks on...

 That is, which is a blessing, a great blessing because you don’t ever have to make that decision.
 And it’s not the same as having to make it in decision; of course in the work that I did as Commissioner Oversize, occasionally I had to look at capital offenses because the magistrates also try capital robbery as offenses for which they can sentence someone to death.

 But I will readily admit that I have only, I had only one instance reviewed a sentence of death from the magistrate’s court.
 And I was reviewing whether it is illegal, not its, not the, its extent.
-Both the judge sitting with me, Mr. (__________) so Justice (__________) and myself agreed the sentence was illegal so we reversed it and sent the case back for trial.
+And both the judge sitting with me, Mr. (__________) so Justice (__________) and myself agreed the sentence was illegal so we reversed it and sent the case back for trial.

 But to answer your question, it’s a very heavy responsibility coming to the appropriate sentence.